owncloud/ocis/docs/ocis/backup.md

 1 directory, 1 file
 ```

 * `ocis.yaml`: BACKUP RECOMMENDED.
 Holds ocis configuration data.
 The contents can vary depending on your environment variables.
-In general most of this file can be recreated again by running `ocis init`.
+In general, most of this file can be recreated again by running `ocis init`.
 This will recreate secrets and certificates.
-However if not backed up completely, some fields MUST be copied over from the old config:
+However, if not backed up completely, some fields MUST be copied over from the old config manually to regain data access after a restore:

 | Field Name | Envvar Name | Description | If not backed up |
 | --- | --- | --- | --- |